Geonovum/Testbed-sensordata/introduction.md

 further experimentations for 6 months after the testbed ends.

 ## Use cases
 This section describes use cases that were employed within the testbed.
-T

 ### Use case #1: RIVM air quality